Basketball

 Equipment: Wheelchair footrests must have a roll

-and push bars must be padded.
+bars must be padded.
 All chairs must have a leg strap.
-The
+The height

-player in the chair.
-All chairs will be measured prior to each
+with the player in the chair.
+All chairs will be measured prior to

 For 2026: Medals will be provided to the 1st, 2nd and 3rd place teams.